Dansby Swanson Player Props: Cubs vs. Orioles

-The Chicago Cubs, including Dansby Swanson (.250 on-base percentage in past 10 games, 102 points below season-long percentage), battle starter Cole Irvin and the Baltimore Orioles at Wrigley Field, Friday at 2:20 PM ET.
+On Saturday, Dansby Swanson (.267 on-base percentage in past 10 games, 83 points below season-long percentage) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Pirates.
+In his previous game, he notched a home run while going 1-for-5 against the Orioles.

 Dansby Swanson Game Info & Props vs. the Orioles